h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Admissible ML introduces two methodological tools: Infogram and L-features.

-- Infogram ("information diagram") is a new graphical feature-exploration method to facilitate the development of admissible machine learning methods.
+- The Infogram, "information diagram", is a new graphical feature-exploration method to facilitate the development of admissible machine learning methods.
 - In order to mitigate unfairness, we introduce the concept of L-features, which offers ways to systematically discover the hidden problematic proxy features from a dataset.
 L-features are inadmissible features.

 The Infogram and Admissible Machine Learning is a new research direction in machine learning interpretability and you can find the theoretical foundations as well as several real-life examples of it's utility in the `Admissble ML <https://arxiv.org/abs/2108.07380>`__ paper.
-Below we introduce the concepts at a high level and provide an example using the new H2O Infogram implementation.
+Below we introduce the concepts at a high level and provide an example using the H2O Infogram implementation.

 Infogram
 --------

 The infogram is a graphical information-theoretic interpretability tool which allows the user to quickly spot the core, decision-making variables that uniquely and safely drive the response, in supervised classification problems.
 The infogram can significantly cut down the number of predictors needed to build a model by identifying only the most valuable, admissible features.
 When protected variables such as race or gender are present in the data, the admissibility of a variable is determined by a safety and relevancy index, and thus serves as a diagnostic tool for fairness.
 The safety of each feature can be quantified and variables that are unsafe will be considered inadmissible.
 Models built using only admissible features will naturally be more interpretable, given the reduced feature set.
-Admissible models are also less susceptible to overfitting and train faster, while providing similar accuracy as models built using all available features.
+Admissible models are also less susceptible to overfitting and train faster, often while providing similar accuracy as models built using all available features.

 Core Infogram
 ~~~~~~~~~~~~~